kreft/iDynoMiCS/README.md

 		- all_stats_analysis_shrinking_styro.py
 		  Files contained in the biofilm_manuscript_results_analysis/stats folder

-5. Determination of which growth rate-proportional damage accumulation rate is equivalent to the previous constant damage accumulation rate (where maximum specific growth rate is set to 0.6 h-1 and damage accumulation rate is either 0.1 h-1 and is not proportional to specific growth rate or is varied between 0-0.25 h-1 and is proportional to specific growth rate)
+**5. Determination of which growth rate-proportional damage accumulation rate is equivalent to the previous constant damage accumulation rate (where maximum specific growth rate is set to 0.6 h-1 and damage accumulation rate is either 0.1 h-1 and is not proportional to specific growth rate or is varied between 0-0.25 h-1 and is proportional to specific growth rate)**
 	- Aims of simulations:
 		- Determine which proportional damage accumulation rate is equivalent to a damage accumulation rate of 0.1 h-1 when damage accumulation is not proportional to specific growth rate.